tongchf/gmRAD/README.md

   When the required software packages are installed and the parameter file is parepared and saved in a work directory, you can go to the work directory and get started with the command:
   `perl PathToGmRAD/gmRAD.pl`

-  Since it will take quite a few hours or even several days to finish a paratical work, we usually run the command in background as
+  Since it will take quite a few hours or even several days to finish a pratical computing, we usually run the command in background as
   `nohup perl PathToGmRAD/gmRAD.pl &`

   You can run with the 'help' option (`perl PathToGmRAD/gmRAD.pl -h`) to show the usage of gmRAD: